In this article:

 - Try to allow your breath to be an audible breath.
 If you were in a yoga class, you’d want the person next to you to be able to hear you breathe.
 Some call this the “sound of the ocean” and even “Darth Vader” breathing.

-- Then, add a count to your breathing.
+- Add a count to your breathing.
 Inhale for a count of 4.
 Hold for a count of 1.
 Exhale for a count of 6.

 The simple act of taking a few moments to focus on your breath can help to relieve stress.
 And when you’re not completely wound up as tight as a drum, you might be able to relax and feel some relief from constipation!